-: Someone makes a generalization about a group, and when given a counterexample, arbitrarily redefines the group to exclude it.
+: Someone makes a generalization about a group of people, and when given a counterexample, arbitrarily redefines the group to exclude that person.

 - Straight: "Goths all wear clunky combat boots.
 What?
 Ravenna prefers sleek stiletto boots?
 Well, she's no real Goth."